aiworkspace/ggml-template/README.md

 # ggml-template
-GGML Template Is All You Need
+GGML Template Is All You Need For AI Edge Inference